-In 2023 the Company provided custody services for the securities and financial instruments of its clients, which were traded through its trading platforms, and was therefore subject to K-ASA.
+In 2024 the Company provided custody services for the securities and financial instruments of its clients, which were traded through its trading platforms, and was therefore subject to K-ASA.
 For the purposes of safeguarding clients' rights in relation to assets belonging to them, the Company:

-- Keeps records and accounts in its systems as are necessary to enable it at any time and without delay to distinguish assets held for one client from assets held for any other client, and from its own assets. - Maintains its records and accounts in a way that ensures their accuracy, and in particular their correspondence to the assets held for clients.
-The relevant departments are responsible for ensuring the maintenance of the records and accounts. - Conducts reconciliations between its internal accounts and records and those of third parties by whom those assets are held, such as between client bank accounts and the custodian's balances (debit side) and clients' credit balances and financial instrument balances (credit side).
+- Keeps records and accounts in its systems as are necessary to enable it at any time and without delay to distinguish assets held for one client from assets held for any other client, and from its own assets. - Maintains its internal records and accounts in a way that ensures their accuracy, and in particular their correspondence to the assets held for clients.
+The relevant departments are responsible for ensuring the maintenance of the records and accounts. - Conducts reconciliations between its internal accounts and records and those of third parties by whom those assets are held.